Alexion to bolster rare disease offering with $8.4 billion deal

 "While some investors may be picking their jaws off the floor at such a valuation, we note that Synageva has only disclosed a fraction of its development efforts," Baird Equity Research analyst Christopher Raymond said.

-Synageva's shares soared on Wednesday, ending regular trading at $203.39, up 112 percent.
-Alexion shares traded as low as $150.06 before finishing at $155.01, down 8 percent, a sign of investor dissatisfaction with the price the company agreed to pay for Synageva.
+Synageva's shares soared on Wednesday, trading at $204.36.
+Alexion shares were off more than 10 percent at $151.65, signalling investor dissatisfaction with the price the company agreed to pay for Synageva.

 The deal would provide a windfall for Baker Brothers Investments, which owns about 32 percent of Synageva and stands to make $2.68 billion.

-There has been a steady wave of recent deals and takeover efforts in healthcare, including AbbVie's nearly $21 billion deal for Pharmacyclics and Pfizer's planned $16.7 billion purchase of Hospira.
+There has been a steady wave of recent deals and takeover efforts in healthcare, including AbbVie's (ABBV.N) nearly $21 billion deal for Pharmacyclics PCYC.O and Pfizer's (PFE.N) planned $16.7 billion purchase of Hospira HSP.N.

-In the rare-disease space, Teva Pharmaceutical Industries bought Auspex Pharmaceuticals for $3.5 billion, and Shire acquired NPS Pharmaceuticals for $5.2 billion.
-Meanwhile, Teva is pursuing generic drugmaker rival Mylan, which rejected a $43 billion offer and is itself trying to buy Ireland-based Perrigo, which in turn rebuffed Mylan's $34 billion bid.
+In the rare-disease space, Teva Pharmaceutical Industries (TEVA.TA) bought Auspex Pharmaceuticals for $3.5 billion, and Shire (SHP.L) acquired NPS Pharmaceuticals for $5.2 billion.
+Meanwhile, Teva is pursuing generic drugmaker rival Mylan (MYL.O), which rejected a $43 billion offer and is itself trying to buy Ireland-based Perrigo (PRGO.N), which in turn rebuffed Mylan's $34 billion bid.

 Lazard and JPMorgan were Alexion's financial advisers, while Goldman Sachs advised Synageva.